ts-essentials/ts-essentials/.changeset/pretty-boats-suffer.md

 "ts-essentials": patch
 ---

-Improve `Paths` performance by limiting a number of recursive calls to 7 (default)
+Improve `Paths` performance by limiting the depth of paths to 7 (default)